MarenTech/cordova-plugin-sanar/example/README.md

 ## Description

-Demo Project for Sanar consultation integratoin
+Demo Project for Sanar video consultation integratoin

 ## Installation
 To install the platforms